alukach/alukach.github.io/content/posts/using-cloudfont-as-a-reverse-proxy.md

 </details>

-Furthermore, if you have an S3 bucket serving content from `https://d1234abcde.cloudfront.net/bucket`, only keys that with a prefix of `bucket/` will be available to that origin.
+Furthermore, if you have an S3 bucket serving content from `https://d1234abcde.cloudfront.net/bucket`, only keys with a prefix of `bucket/` will be available to that origin.
 In the event that keys are not prefixed with a path matching the origins configured path pattern, there are two options:

 1. Move all of the files, likely utilizing something like S3 Batch (see #253 for more details)
 2. Use a Lambda@Edge function to rewrite the path of any incoming request for a non-cached resource to conform to the key structure of the S3 bucket's objects.